You are currently viewing How to Reduce Inflammation Naturally (Nutrition, Movement, and Lifestyle Support)

 Move

 Inactivity promotes inflammation.
-Avoid sitting for longer than 50 minutes at a stretch, consider a standing desk, and move your body for at least 30 minutes everyday.
+Avoid sitting for longer than 50 minutes at a time; consider a standing desk; and move your body for at least 30 minutes every day, if possible.
+Aim for at least 150 minutes of moderate physical activity per week, along with strength training, which has been shown to reduce inflammatory markers and improve metabolic health.

 • Regular exercise: Exercise can decrease inflammatory markers and the risk of chronic disease.
-A recent study showed that regardless of weight or body mass index, people who did at least two and a half hours of moderate exercise each week lowered their markers of inflammation by at least 12 percent.
+A recent study showed that, regardless of weight or body mass index, people who did at least 2.5 hours of moderate exercise each week lowered their inflammatory markers by at least 12 percent.

-• HIIT Exercise Offers Anti-Inflammatory Benefits: High-intensity interval training (HIIT) is one of the most effective and efficient ways to capture and maximize the benefits exercise has to offer.
+• HIIT Exercise Offers Anti-Inflammatory Benefits: High-intensity interval training (HIIT) is one of the most effective and efficient ways to capture and maximize the benefits of exercise.
 It also offers anti-inflammatory benefits that you cannot get with milder, less strenuous exercise.
 High-intensity weight training may offer additional benefits over other forms of HIIT training.
-High intensity training stimulates your muscles to release anti-inflammatory myokines, which increase your insulin sensitivity and glucose use inside your muscles.
-They also increase liberation of fat from adipose cells, and the burning of the fat within the skeletal muscle.
+High-intensity training stimulates your muscles to release anti-inflammatory myokines, which increase insulin sensitivity and glucose uptake in your muscles.
+They also increase the liberation of fat from adipose cells and the burning of the fat within the skeletal muscle.
 Myokines inhibit the release and the effect of inflammatory cytokines produced by body fat.

 Thrive